netham45/esp32-scream-receiver/README.md

 ### GitHub Actions CI/CD

 This project uses GitHub Actions for continuous integration and deployment.
-The workflow automatically builds the firmware for both ESP32 (SPDIF) and ESP32-S3 (USB) targets.
+The workflow automatically builds the firmware for both ESP32 (SPDIF), ESP32-S3 (SPDIF), and ESP32-S3 (USB) targets.
+They are uploaded as releases after every commit to the main branch.

-**Workflow Features:**
-- Builds both ESP32 and ESP32-S3 firmware variants
-- Automatically uploads build artifacts for every push and pull request
-- Creates releases with firmware packages when tags are pushed
-- Allows manual workflow runs through the GitHub Actions interface

-**To create a release:**
-1. Tag your commit: `git tag v1.0.0`
-2. Push the tag: `git push origin v1.0.0`
-3. GitHub Actions will build the firmware and create a release with downloadable firmware packages

-You can find the workflow configuration in `.github/workflows/build.yml`.

 ### Development Environment Setup